wiltaylor/FluentTest/docs/index.md

 - Container - This is an instance of the container specified in the Test Configuration Class created at the start of the guide.
 - Sut - This is the System Under Test.
 You need to assign this variable in the Arrange phase.
 - Mock - This is the mock object being tested with.
 This can be left null if not needed.
 More on mock Objects below.
 - Stub - There are 2 method overloads called Stub.
-You can use Stub("MyStub", value) to set the stub and Stub("MyStub") to retrive it.
+You can use Stub("MyStub", value) to set the stub and Stub("MyStub") to retrieve it.
 More details on Mocks and Stubs below.
+- Result - If the Action predicate returned a value.
+That value will be stored in this variable.
+This is handy for verifying the result returned by the sut.
 - Data - This is the current data object assigned to the test.
 More details on how this works in the Data section below.

 Note: When in the Assert phase the Test Context only has the Sut, Mock and Data properties.
 This is done to encourage better test design.